niceume/statsailr/README.md

 * COMMAND
     + PROC command name
 * proc_opts
-    + This parameter can be refered from any instructions in this block.
+    + This parameter can be referred from any instructions in this block.
 In other words, this can be seen as global settings of this PROC block.
     + Internally, this parameter is managed by RBridge::ParamManager.
 * proc_statement line
     + Each line consists of instruction, main argument and optional arguments.
 Main argument and optional arguments are separated by slash(/).